devdogio/RucksackDocs/docs/UNet/UNet.md

 The UNetActionsBridge is the enter and exit point for all player actions.

+## UNetInitPlayer

+The `UNetInitPlayer` is a simple component that registers your player locally whenever the server gives permission (OnStartAuthority).
+Attach this component to your player and disable `init on start` on your default Player component.

 ### Naming convention

 - Server_* Methods can only be invoked on the server.